Non-Markovian Quantum Trajectories of Many-Body Quantum Open Systems: Conclusion and outlook

-{\em Acknowledgments.}---We thank J. H. Eberly and B. L. Hu for discussions.
-Grant support from DARPA QuEST No.~HR0011-09-1-0008, the NSF No.~PHY-0925174, the NBRPC No.~2009CB929300, and the NSFC Nos.~10625416, 10804069 is acknowledged.
+We thank J. H. Eberly and B. L. Hu for useful discussions.
+We acknowledge grant support from the NSF PHY-0925174, DOD/AF/AFOSR No. FA9550-12-1-0001, Natural Science Foundation of China Grant Nos.~91121015 and 11304031, the National Basic Research Program of China Grant No.~2014CB921401, and the NSAF Grant No.~U1330201.